posit-dev/chatlas/README.md

 ## Model providers

-`chatlas` supports various LLM models from Anthropic, OpenAI, Google, and Ollama.
+`chatlas` supports various LLM models from Anthropic, OpenAI, Google, Ollama, and others.
 Options like Anthropic, OpenAI, and Google require an account and API key to use, and also send your input to a remote server for response generation.
 [Ollama](#ollama), on the other hand, provides a way to run open source models that run locally on your own machine, so is a good option for privacy and cost reasons.